davila7/AgentsArticlesCreator/README.md

     In the sidebar, enter your CodeGPT API Key and CodeGPT-Org-Id.

 4.  **Load and Select an Agent:**
-    Click the "Load agents from the marketplace" button.
+    Click the "Load agents" button.
 Once the agents are loaded, select an agent from the dropdown list.

 5.  **Create the Article:**
     Click the "Create article" button.
 The application will generate a blog post based on the selected agent.